behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/10-logsign.md

 ### Configure Edge IQ to write data to Logsign

 Add Edge IQ output **http-post** or **file** to a job and configure:

+If you have questions or notice something missing from our documentation, please reach out to support@behavure.ai